 The views expressed in GMF publications and commentary are the views of the author alone.

 - The rule requires the reporting of all beneficial owners who hold an equity stake of 25 percent or more, plus the name of one person in a “control” position.
 It remains to be seen whether illicit actors will attempt to evade meaningful reporting by structuring ownership stakes just below the 25 percent threshold or naming “control” persons who lack real decision-making authority.
 The Treasury Department’s Financial Crimes Enforcement Network, which issued the rule, and the Federal functional regulators, who will examine financial institutions for compliance, will likely be on the lookout for widespread evasion.
+The Federal Financial Institutions Examination Council, a body made up of the five major federal banking regulations, clarified in its guidance that the rule merely “codifies existing supervisory expectations and practices,” meaning banks should have been doing this anyway, although the requirement was not explicit.

 - Although the directive was issued in 2015, not all member states have fully implemented it at the national level.